dukenguyen/netty-websocket-server/README.md

 # Overview

-Barebones netty websocket server that listens on port 4202
+Barebones netty websocket server that listens on port 4202 and simply responds with the request text in upper-case.

 # Build
 ```